chingu-voyage4/Bears-Team-22/README.md

 3. **DO NOT COMMIT CHANGES THAT BREAKS THE RENDER**
 4. Open a new issue for a new feature
 6. Keep you commit messages meaningful
-7. (Squash your commit)[https://forum.freecodecamp.org/t/how-to-squash-multiple-commits-into-one-with-git/13231] if there are more than one.
+7. [Squash your commit](https://forum.freecodecamp.org/t/how-to-squash-multiple-commits-into-one-with-git/13231) if there are more than one.
 8. Running tests before commit is recommended
-9. Do not commit package-lock.json as we are using yarn.lock 10.Keep you environment vars in .env file.
+9. Do not commit package-lock.json as we are using yarn.lock
+10. Keep you environment vars in .env file.
 If you add any .env file make sure to add the entities in a .env.sample file for the repo.
 11. Keep your fork up to date as to avoid merge conflicts Happy coding!!